-The classification of organisms allows us to group them based on characteristics they share.
-Over the years this has led to a better understanding of the species all around us.
+The classification of organisms allows us to group them based on their characteristics.
+Over the years, this has led to a better understanding of the species around us.
 All vertebrates belong to a class of animals called chordates.
-Chordates at some point in their lives have a notochord, which is a flexible rod that supports the chordate’s back.
+Chordates, at some point in their lives, have a notochord, a flexible rod supporting the chordate’s back.
 They also have a nerve cord that runs down their back like a spinal cord.
 This carries messages back and forth between the brain and the nerves.
 A slit in the throat is also characteristic of chordates.
-Some chordates, like fish, keep their slits, which turn into gills whereas others go away before birth.
+Some chordates, like fish, keep their slits, which turn into gills, whereas others go away before birth.

 Vertebrates are chordates characterized by the presence of a backbone composed of a series of bones called vertebrae.
 The vertebrate skeleton is an internal skeleton or endoskeleton.
 It supports the body, protects organs, and gives muscles a place to attach.
-Fish, amphibians, reptiles, birds, and mammals are all different types of vertebrates with unique characteristics.
+Fish, amphibians, reptiles, birds, and mammals are different types of vertebrates with unique characteristics.

-The examination of fossils over time revealed that the first bony, internal skeletons belonged to fish.
+The examination of fossils over time revealed that the first bony internal skeletons belonged to fish.
 All fish are ectotherms that live in water.
 An ectotherm is an animal whose body does not provide much internal heat, so its temperature depends on the temperature of its environment.
-They are often referred to as cold-blooded.
+Therefore, they are often referred to as cold-blooded.
 An endotherm, however, can regulate its own body temperature by controlling its internal heat, and it is often referred to as warm-blooded.

 Amazingly diverse, fish are also distinguished by the presence of scales and fins and the ability to obtain oxygen through their gills.
 Almost all fish reproduce by sexual reproduction, which is the joining of a sperm cell in the male and an egg in the female.
 Fertilization is external in fish.
 Males and females of a species will come together in large groups to release their eggs and sperm in the water.
 This is called spawning.
-This increases fertilization and the chance of an embryo to survive.
+This increases fertilization and the chance of an embryo surviving.